morganmayday/tayen-core/magic/build-spells.md

 IV: Rip open a gate for the next minute to a place you have a linked item for.
 The gate is 15ftx15ft, two-way, and anyone can pass through it.
 1 minute cast time.
 18 spin, concentrate.
 Can close at-will.
 If something is within the gate when it closes, they are shunted to a side chosen at random.

 -- Endure
+- Simplest option is some kind of shield/dr
+-

 ### Dexterity Skills
 -- Strike First
+- Lower damage, maybe minor action, maybe higher tiers have some sort of debuffs on-hit?

 -- Be Precise
+- Some sort of binding/slowing

 -- Evade
+- Get much better at dodging

 ### Intuition Skills
 -- Ear to the Ground
+- Maybe some sort of city sense/"talk to vermin and get the scoop", at higher tiers fully just connecting to the dream of the city and asking it shit

 -- Read Someone
+- Some sort of predictive model in your mind of social combat?

 -- Track Down
+- Scry!

 ### Knowledge Skills
 -- Recall Lore